kshitij9876/CCTV-HUMAN-DETECTION/README.md

 The dataset for this project is taken from the Kaggle website.
 Here is the link for the dataset,https://www.kaggle.com/datasets/jonathannield/cctv-human-pose-estimation-dataset.

 Here in the dataset you will find the various human images captured through CCTV cameras installed on various places.
-But the dataset is not suitable for training for Yolo model.So,first we annotate the data according to format provided by Yolo.You can refer to https://machinelearningknowledge.ai/train-custom-yolov4-model-for-object-detection-in-google-colab/ for custom data preparation.
+But the dataset is not suitable for training for Yolo model.So,first we annotate the data according to format provided by Yolo.
+We used LabelIMG to annotate image.
+You can refer to https://machinelearningknowledge.ai/train-custom-yolov4-model-for-object-detection-in-google-colab/ for custom data preparation.

 # Goal